Landholder duty

 Acquisition Statement

-A person or entity who makes a relevant acquisition must lodge an acquisition statement not later than 90 days after the date of the relevant acquisition.
+A person or entity who makes a relevant acquisition must lodge an acquisition statement no later than 90 days after the date of the relevant acquisition.
 A tax default occurs if Landholder Duty is not paid within 90 days of the relevant acquisition.

 How is my Duty Calculated?